Pam & Tommy: Response from Pamela Anderson

 In her 2023 Netflix documentary Pamela, a Love Story, Pamela Anderson said that she was not consulted about the production of the series.
 Anderson said that "the idea of the whole thing happening was just really crushing for me" and called the show's producers "assholes... you still owe me a public apology".
 However, she felt no ill against Lily James, who she thought was "just doing her job", and invited James to attend the premiere of Pamela, a Love Story.
 Critics, journalists, and academics posited that the series was profiting off of Anderson's trauma without her consent, and likely doing further harm to her.
 Pamela, a Love Story verified those claims, in Anderson's own words.
 Producers of the series were able to develop the series without her participation, permission, or consent by optioning the rights to an article published by Rolling Stone in 2014.
 Some critics felt that this was a similar violation of privacy that mirrored the tape originally being stolen and distributed without Anderson's and Lee's consent.
+In January 2026, Anderson shared on Radio Andy that she had felt uncomfortable being near Rogen at the 83rd Golden Globe Awards, and that she still hadn't received an apology from the showrunners.